Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

     .FirstOrDefault(cc => cc.Offset <= time && cc.Offset + cc.Duration >= time);
 ```

 This really calls for a helper method of some sorts which can be implemented either as a member method or an extension method.
-I personally prefer the latter.
+For the reasons explained earlier, I personally prefer the latter:

 ```csharp
 public static class ClosedCaptionTrackExtensions